 - Mince the onion.
 With the knife tip pointing toward the root, thinly slice the onion within ½ inch off the base.
 Then slice the onion horizontally.

 - Then cut perpendicular to the first slices you made.
 If the onions need to be chopped finer, you can run your knife through them in a rocking motion.

-- In a frying pan, heat 1 Tbsp. olive oil on medium heat and sauté onion until softened, about 4 to 6 minutes.
+- In a frying pan, heat 1 Tbsp olive oil on medium heat and sauté onion until tender, about 4 to 6 minutes.

 - Completely submerge the whole cabbage and cook the cabbage until the leaves are pliable and started to peel off, about 5 minutes.
 Using kitchen tongs or a fork, peel off and take out loosen outer cabbage leaves from the pot.

 - Soak the cabbage leaves in iced water to stop the cooking process.
 Remove excess water from them with a salad spinner or pat dry with paper towel.
 Trim the tough, thick center vein at the base of each leaf (upside-down V shape).
 Alternatively, you can shave down this thick part.
 For a beginner cook, I recommend simply cutting it off.

 - Chop the thick veins into small pieces, which will be added to the stuffing.